Introduction to the Experimental Sciences.

 Our 'Introduction to the Experimental Sciences' series of linked workshops is highly suitable for home-educated students who wish to integrate laboratory-based investigation as part of their study of science.
 The emphasis is on developing core skills and establishing confidence in the laboratory: as the student acquires proficiency, so the demands of the experimental work increase.
-These workshops are only available to long-term students: the series spans several academic years, ideally from yrs 7, 8, 9 (KS3, modules 1 and 2) through yrs 9 and 10 (early KS4, modules 3 and 4) to the end of the GCSEs in yr 11 (late KS4, module 5).
-The practical activities themselves are roughly tailored to fit inside a two-hour window; on occasions, however, it may be necessary alter the length of sessions (this is a easily done with the block booking system).
+Please note that these workshops are only available to long-term students as part of an overall science tuition package.
+The series spans several academic years, ideally from yrs 7, 8, 9 (KS3, modules 1 and 2) through yrs 9 and 10 (early KS4, modules 3 and 4) to the end of the GCSEs in yr 11 (late KS4, module 5).
+The practical activities themselves are roughly tailored to fit inside a three-hour window; on occasions, however, it may be necessary alter the length of sessions (this is a easily done with the block booking system).
 The experimental work covers the following broad topics in the five sequential modules.

 Module 1: Scientific Method.